Student Rights and Responsibilities

 Grade Point Average (GPA)

 GPA is determined by dividing total grade points by number of semester hours attempted.
-S, SA, SR, U, I, W, WI, AU and NG grades are not included in the calculations.
+Grades of S, U, I, W, WI, AU and NG are not included in the calculations.
 If the course has been repeated, the last grade received in a course will be used to calculate the GPA with the exception of W, WI, AU, NG or I grades.

 If a student receives a grade he/she feels is inaccurate or inequitable, the student should consult with the instructor.
 Only the instructor can initiate a grade change.
 This is done by completing a grade change form and filing it with the Admissions and Registration Office.
 The change will appear on the student’s transcript, and the student will not receive any other notice of the correction.
 If the student feels the situation has not been resolved equitably, he/she should review the Student Appeals Procedure.
 Copies of this procedure are available by calling the Dean of Student Affairs at (406) 756-3812.